Al-Albani: Criticism

 Al-Albani's works attracted criticism from a wide range of scholars.
 In the early 1970s, Syrian hadith scholar Abd al-Fattah Abu Ghudda published a tract against al-Albani's re-evaluation of Sahih al-Bukhari and Sahih Muslim.
 The Egyptian hadith scholar Mahmud Sa'id Mamduh, who studied with Abu Ghudda and 'Abdallah b. al-Siddiq al-Ghumari, wrote at least four rebuttals of al-Albani's work on different subjects.
 In 1987, Mamduh published a work entitled Alerting the Muslim to al-Albani's Transgression upon Sahih Muslim, in which he argued that:

 Indeed, I have concluded that his methods disagree with those of the jurists and hadith scholars, and that his methods are creating great disarray and evident disruption in the proofs of jurisprudence both generally and specifically.
 He lacks trust in the Imams of law and hadith, as well as in the rich hadith and law tradition handed down to us, in which the umma has taken great pride.

 The Syrian Ash'ari scholar Muhammad Said Ramadan al-Bouti, criticized al-Albani's anti-madhhab stance and his call for all Palestinians to leave the occupied territories, the West Bank, and Gaza.
 He wrote two rebuttals of al-Albani entitled Anti-Madhabism: the Dangers of an Innovation that Threaten the Sharia and Salafiyya: a Blessed Historical Period, Not a School of Fiqh.
-Other critics included Syrian hadith scholar Nur al-Din 'Itr, Lebanese Sufi scholar Gibril Fouad Haddad, who called al-Albani "the chief innovator of our time," and the Jordanian theologian Hasan b.
+Other critics included Syrian hadith scholars Nur al-Din Itr and Abdullah Sirajuddin al-Husayni Lebanese Sufi scholar Gibril Fouad Haddad, who called al-Albani "the chief innovator of our time," and the Jordanian theologian Hasan b.
 Ali al-Saqqaf, who composed a book entitled Dictionary of al-Albani's Slanderings.

 Works

 Emad Hamdeh has described al-Albani as a prolific scholar, authoring more than 200 works on hadith, jurisprudence, and creed.
-His notable writings include Silsalat al-Hadith as-Sahiha, Silsilat al-Ahadith al-Daifa wa al-Mawduwa and Sifat salat al-nabi min al-takbir ila al-taslim ka-annaka taraha (Characteristics of the Prophet's prayer, from beginning to end as though you were witnessing it).
+His notable writings include Silsalat al-Hadith as-Sahiha, Silsilat al-Ahadith al-Daifa wa al-Mawduwa and Sifat Salat al-Nabi min al-Takbir ila al-Taslim ka-Annaka Taraha ("Characteristics of the Prophet's prayer, from beginning to end as though you were witnessing it").
 Many of his articles were published in al-Manar magazine, and his teachings inspired a generation of students in Syria, Jordan, and Saudi Arabia.
 His reassessment of canonical hadith collections such as Sahih al-Bukhari and Sahih Muslim sparked both praise and criticism, earning him among Salafis the epithet 'al-Bukhari of the contemporary age'.